Ryff raises $11.7M for its real-time brand integration

 “That guy made a little money, but he made hundreds of millions of dollars for Ocean Spray,” Taylor said.
 “With platforms like TikTok and Twitter, we can help people monetize.
 I think what we’re doing is going to support creators everywhere.”

-Previous investors in Ryff include Valor Equity Partners, and Moneta Ventures.
+Other previous investors in Ryff include Valor Equity Partners, and Moneta Ventures.
 The company has about 30 people and its hiring.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: